dictionary

 Inserts a new pair into the dictionary.
 If the dictionary already contains this key, the value is updated.

-To insert multiple pairs at once, you can just alternatively another dictionary with the += operator.
+To insert multiple pairs at once, you can alternatively add another dictionary with the += operator.

 key